 The spontaneous and rapid type of dialysis chemical separation process.
-It is preferable by many scientists.
+It is preferred by many scientists.
 Diffusion Dialysis uses AEM (Anion exchange membranes) and CEM (cation exchange membrane) which is dependent on the compounds and molecules that are to be separated.

 It uses the electrical potential for the procedure of dialysis chemical separation and uses the ion-membrane as a driving force.
 Electrodialysis is extremely important when it comes to removing molecules from aqueous solutions.

-Three other kinds of electrodialysis are commonly and widely used by scientists in the laboratories worldwide.
+Three other kinds of electrodialysis are commonly and widely used by scientists in laboratories worldwide.
 They are as follow:

 Uses of Dialysis Chemical Separation